'François Juranville' rose Description

 Hybrid Wichurana, Rambler.

 Peach to salmon-pink, yellow undertones.
 Moderate, apple fragrance.
-Large, double (17-25 petals), in large clusters, flat, quartered bloom form.
+Average diameter 2.75".
+Medium, double (17-25 petals), in large clusters, flat, quartered bloom form.
 Spring or summer flush with scattered later bloom.

 Climbing.
 Large, glossy, dark green foliage.